 New: Eurocrypt has been postponed and moved online.
 We also plan to have an online event.
 Updates will follow!
+If you want to receive updates, please contact Markulf Kohlweiss to be added to our mailing list.

 (OLD: May 9, 2020, Zagreb, Croatia)